 Just west of Baldwin Hall and linked by a walkway is McClain Hall.
 Completed in 1977, this building houses most major administrative offices and the Divisions of Social Science and Language and Literature.
-Located in the center of the second and third floors, classrooms, a modern language laboratory, and writing center are ringed by faculty and administrative offices and seminar rooms.
+On the third floor, classrooms, a modern language laboratory, and Writing Center are ringed by faculty and administrative offices and seminar rooms.
 The biofeedback psychology complex on the second floor is a resource providing facilities for research and professional/student interaction.
 On the first floor of this building are faculty and academic support offices and the University Computer Center and Help Desk.
 The Information Technology Services Office provides centralized computing for large scale research, computer instruction, online information systems, and online interactive computing capability for all interested students, faculty, and staff.
 Truman is committed to maintaining a computer facility that is as close to state of the art as feasible.